 If purchasing a JR Pass, know that it is an excellent investment if in Tokyo and when using the Shinkansen.
 In Kyoto, however, it is essentially useless.
 There are a strain of JR lines in Kyoto, but they’re pretty inconvenient.
 We didn’t even think about that until we arrived.

 The second headache?
 Kyoto relies more on bus transportation over rail.
 If you don’t know what bus you are supposed to take and you are without WiFi or a SIM card, it can be exceptionally hard to figure out where you are supposed to go.
 In fact, even with WiFi, we couldn’t really figure it out.

 Because we only stayed the weekend in Kyoto, we relied a lot on walking and hailing cabs.
 If I could do it all over though, I would have looked further into the logistics of transportation before arrival and mapped out my directions better.
 Or, better yet, I would have rented a bike!!

 Experience Fushimi Inari-taisha.

 Walking through the endless red torii gates of this shrine was one of my favorite experiences in Japan.

 Fushimi Inari-taisha is a shrine built for the god of rice (Inari).
-Situated at the base of a mountain, on pillars surrounding the area are statues of foxes who sit as messengers for the shrine.
+Situated at the base of a mountain, the shrine is surrounded by on pillars and statues of messenger foxes.

 To completely hike the trails, it would take 2 – 3 hours, however there are plenty of opportunities to turn around.
 David and I walked around for about an hour and a half until it got dark.